Highly rated local moving companies for Billings to McKinney moves

 - McKinney’s population is about 6% greater than Billings.

-- McKinney's public transportation has a score of 1 out of 10 versus Billings's higher score of 3.
+- McKinney’s public transportation score of 1 out of 10 is lower than Billings’s score of 3.

 - McKinney is less walkable than Billings with a score of 27 out of 100 vs Billings’s 35 out of 100.

-- McKinney has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Billings, which has a score of 47 out of 100.
+- McKinney has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Billings, which has a score of 47.

 - McKinney’s crime rate is lower than Billings with a score of 21.48 compared to Billings’s 48.63.
 This means that McKinney neighborhoods are safer than 21.48% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.